 - We will apply appropriate vetting procedures, based on the level of risk identified, to ensure we are comfortable that any risks involving slavery can be identified and addressed promptly.

-To ensure all those in our supply chain and contractors comply with our policy, we have in place a supply chain compliance programme.
+We have zero tolerance to slavery and human trafficking.
+To ensure all those in our supply chain and contractors comply with our values and our policy, we have in place a supply chain compliance programme.
 This consists of contractual warranties in our agreements with suppliers, site visits (where deemed appropriate and practically possible) and regular audits to check compliance with our policies and procedures.
 Representatives from our Legal, Human Resources and Finance Departments support and uphold the programme.